kvijaykrish/TrafficSignClassifier/README.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of original training set is 34799
-* The size of test set is ?
+* The size of validation set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.